 NDIS Code of Conduct

-Michelle is committed to providing safe, evidence-based physiotherapy services which empower her clients and help them to achieve their developmental goals.
-She has a zero tolerance policy towards abuse, negligence, neglect and exploitation and strictly adheres to the NDIS Code of Conduct, which requires providers to:
+MEDP is committed to providing safe, evidence-based physiotherapy services which empower clients and help them to achieve their developmental goals.
+MEDP has a zero tolerance policy towards abuse, negligence, neglect and exploitation and strictly adheres to the NDIS Code of Conduct, which requires providers to:

 Act with respect for individual rights to freedom of expression, self-determination, and decision-making in accordance with relevant laws and conventions.